jday1/euros.python/README.md

 ## Endpoints

-With the application running (whether with or without docker), there is an sample endpoint called hello_world which simply returns `Hello World!` as shown below.
+With the application running (whether with or without docker), there is a sample endpoint called hello_world which simply returns `Hello World!` as shown below.

 ```